dtonhofer/prolog_notes/swipl_notes/about_exceptions/README.md

 > condition; they are thus detected before execution of the goal begins, and no side effect will have taken place.
 > The exceptional cases are: Syntax Errors, Resource Errors, and System Errors.

+**Style**

-Note that the ISO standard formal term tries ot express what _should be the case_ or what is the expected  _correct state_, and not what _is the problem_ with the encountered erroneous state.
+Note that the ISO standard formal term tries ot express what _should be the case_ or _what is the expected correct state_, and not what _is the problem_.

 For example:

-- In case a veriable is uninstantiated but it should be instantiated, you get an _instantiation error_: The problem is _not_ that there is an unwanted instantiation, but that the correct state is the one with an instantiated variable.
+- If a variable is found to be uninstantiated but should be instantiated, you get a formal term equal to `instantiation_error`: The problem is not that there is an unwanted instantiation, but that the correct state is the one with an instantiated variable.
-- In case a veriable is instantiated but it should be uninstantiated (because it will be used for output), you get an _uninstantiation error_: The problem is _not_ that there is an unwanted uninstantiation, but that the correct state is the one with an uninstantiated variable.
+- In case a variable is found to be instantiated but should be uninstantiated (because it will be used for output), you get a formal term equal to `uninstantiation_error(Culprit)`:
+  The problem is not that there is lack of instantiation, but that the correct state is the one which `Culprit` (or one of its subterms) is "more uninstantiated" than is the case.
 - If you try to disassemble an empty list with compound_name_arguments/3, you get a formal `type_error(compound,[])`.
-The problem is _not_ that `[]` is erroneously a compound term, but that a compound term is expected and `[]` isn't one of those.
+The problem is not that `[]` is (erroneously) a compound term, but that a compound term is expected and `[]` doesn't belong to that class.

-(that would mean the atom be `required_instantiation_error` or something similar).

 In order of appearance in the ISO-Standard: